andreeamariacovaciu/Andreea_Portfolio/README.md

 ## About me
 Hi!
 My name is Andreea.
-I am a data enthusiast who wants to change her career path.
+I am a tech enthusiast who wants to learn more and devolep her skills.
 Please check below some projects I worked on.

 ## [Project 1: Who will purchase?](https://github.com/andreeamariacovaciu/Who-will-purchase)